udit-bhati/Python/README.md

 # Python
-Create this repo to learn python and git.
+Created this repo to learn python and git.